-The Company classifies financial assets and financial liabilities into the loans and receivables and other financial liability categories only, with the exception of the derivative recognized as a result of the Incyte collaboration and share Subscription agreement, we refer to Note 24.
-These financial assets and financial liabilities are not measured at fair value and as such information on the fair value hierarchy is omitted.
-The carrying amount of the financial assets and financial liabilities is a reasonable approximation of the fair value.
+The Company classifies financial assets and financial liabilities into the loans and receivables and other financial liability categories except for the derivative recognized as a result of the Incyte collaboration and share Subscription agreement as more fully described in Note 9.
+The fair value of the financial assets and financial liabilities not measured at fair value is not disclosed, as the carrying amount of the financial assets and financial liabilities is a reasonable approximation of the fair value.
+Accordingly, information on the fair value hierarchy is omitted.

-The fair value of the derivative related to the Incyte collaboration and share Subscription agreement is recorded using Level 2 inputs.
+The fair value of the derivative related to the Incyte collaboration and share Subscription agreement was recorded using Level 2 inputs.
 For determining the fair value the Company has used as valuation technique the Bloomberg forward pricing model.
 In this valuation the inputs used are related to the foreign exchange component (spot prices of EUR and USD), closing stock prices of the Company, as well as discount rates to reflect the time value of money (limited).
+On January 23, 2017, the Company settled the forward contract by delivering shares to Incyte upon the closing of the share subscription agreement, thereby extinguishing the derivative financial asset.